mad-cheski/your_lastfm/README.md

 Last.fm: Create an API account [here](https://www.last.fm/api/account/create) to get your API Key.

-Explanation: Your LastFM uses the Spotify API exclusively to obtain artist images.
+'Explanation: Your LastFM uses the Spotify API exclusively to obtain artist images.'

 Spotify: Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard), create an app, and retrieve your Client ID and Client Secret.